<< Mathematical Curiosities

 Reflect (V + W) = Reflect (V) + Reflect (W)

 An operation having these two properties is called a linear transformation.
-(This, by the way, is a more general concept than a rigid transformation; there are linear transformations that are not rigid.)
+[3]

 (x, y) x (1, 0) + y (0, 1)

-Then use the observation above:
+Then use the general equations above:

 Reflect (x, y) x Reflect (1, 0) + y Reflect (0, 1)